Yamahluvs2Code/Library/README.md

  new client, adding a new book, borrowing a book, returning a book and listing the information of the clients and books.
 The program then enters into a switch statement which contains 8 cases that cover each of the choices.
-The program utillizes OOP for object livre (book) and object client.
+The program utillizes OOP for in order to create arraylists for each of the objects livre (book) and client.
+By manipulating these arraylists the program mimics a library's database.